ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 with the RFC5322.From domain.
-DMARC leverages these two protocols, providing a method for Domain Owners to publish a DNS record describing the email authentication policies for the RFC5322.From domain and to request specific handling for messages using that domain that fail authentication checks.
+DMARC leverages these two protocols, providing a method for Domain Owners to publish a DNS record describing the email authentication policies for the RFC5322.From domain and to request specific handling for messages using that domain that fail validation checks.

 As with SPF and DKIM, DMARC reports results as "pass" or "fail".
+A DMARC pass indicates only that the use of the RFC5322.From domain has been validated for that message as authorized by the Domain Owner.
+Such authorization does not carry an explicit or implicit value assertion about that message or about the Domain Owner.
+Furthermore, a mail-receiving organization that performs DMARC validation can choose to honor the Domain Owner's requested message handling for validation failures, but it is not required to do so; it might choose different actions entirely.

 To get a DMARC result of "pass", a pass from either SPF or DKIM is required.
-In addition, the passed domain can be "aligned" with the RFC5322.From domain in one of two modes - "relaxed" or "strict".
+In addition, the passed domain must be "aligned" with the RFC5322.From domain in one of two modes - "relaxed" or "strict".
 The mode is expressed in the domain's DMARC policy record.
 Domains are said to be in "relaxed alignment" if they have the same "Organizational Domain", which is the domain at the